jjvsqz/cse15l-lab-reports/Lab2.md

 PS C:\User\juanj>
 ```

-## Copying Public Key to Remote Server
+## Copying to Remote Server
-+ With my public key ready, I used the scp command to securely copy it to the authorized_keys file on the remote server (ieng6 in this case).After entering my password, the public key was successfully transferred to the remote server’s ~/.ssh/authorized_keys file.
++ With my public key, I employed the scp command to securely transfer it to the authorized_keys file on the remote server (ieng6 in this instance).
+Following password authentication, the public key was effectively conveyed to the ~/.ssh/authorized_keys file on the remote server.

 ```
 PS C:\User\juanj> ssh-copy-id -i ~/.ssh/id_rsa.pub jjv001@ieng6.ucsd.edu